Self-disclosure: Social penetration theory

 Social penetration theory states that the development of a relationship is closely linked to systematic changes in communication.
 Relationships generally begin with the exchange of superficial information and gradually move on to more meaningful conversations.
 In order to develop a more intimate relationship, partners must increase the breadth and depth of their conversations.
 Breadth includes the variety of topics two people discuss and depth is the personal significance of these topics.

 Altman and Taylor use a wedge to explain this theory.
 In this example, the beginning of a relationship is represented by a narrow and shallow wedge because only a few topics are discussed.
 However, as the relationship goes on, the wedge should become broader and deeper, including more topics of personal significance.
 The wedge must drive through three "layers" in order for intimacy to develop.
 The first is superficial "small talk" with little personal information about the speakers.
 The next layer is intimate, with increasing breadth and depth and more personal details.
 The third is the very intimate level, where extremely private information is shared.

 Intimacy in these relationships can develop only if the persons involved reciprocate disclosures.
 Intimacy will not develop if only one partner discloses and the other continues to reveal only superficial information.
+An emphasis on conversational goals can be a predictor of sexual self-disclosure and intimacy.
 Reciprocity must be gradual and match the intimacy of the other's disclosures.
 Too rapid, too personal disclosure creates an imbalance in a relationship that can be discomfiting.
 This gradual process varies from relationship to relationship and can depend on the specific partner with whom one is communicating.